 blue tech banner

 The Information Management Initiative (IMI) aims to progressively transform information and data management practices across the built and natural environment.
-Led by the Construction Leadership Council (CLC) and supported by nima, it is intended to improve industry productivity through better information and data management:
+Led by nima, supported by the Construction Leadership Council (CLC) and endorsed by the IM4Public Sector group, it is intended to improve industry productivity through better information and data management:

 • cutting costs